SumitKumar8252/Food-Order/README.md

 ## Deployment

-The application is deployed on Render.
+The application is deployed on Vercel & Render.

 <!--
 ## JWT Token